 During these late hours, our home is perfectly still.
 I can hear the dog breathing at my feet, the creaks and groans of the house, and the hum of the refrigerator.
 This is my time, and I cherish every moment of it.
 There are no children pulling at the hem of my shirt, asking for yet another snack.
 No noise, no chaos, just me and my thoughts.

 I’d love to tell you that mothers spend this time doing all the things they enjoy, but that wouldn’t be entirely true.
 Sure, we scroll Facebook, or indulge in our favorite Netflix series now and then, but more often, we spend this time catching up.

 They say there aren’t enough hours in a day, but mothers are capable of squeezing every last drop out of a day.
 It’s currently 10:30 p.m., I should be sleeping, but I’m working.
-When I’m finished here, I’ll lay-out clothes for tomorrow, careful to avoid the “bumpy socks” that will cause my three-year-old a stage five meltdown.
-I’ll write out a grocery list, so I can stop at the store on the way home, and then pick-up the markers from beneath the dining room table.
+When I’m finished here, I’ll lay out clothes for tomorrow, careful to avoid the “bumpy socks” that will cause my 3-year-old a stage five meltdown.
+I’ll write out a grocery list so I can stop at the store on the way home, then pick-up the markers from beneath the dining room table.
 I’ll fill a basket with the toys in the hallway, and load the dishwasher as quietly as I can.
 Then, I’ll slip into my pajamas and read a few chapters of my favorite book.
 When sleep threatens to carry me away, I’ll hold my eyes open as long as possible, because I know the moment they open tomorrow my alone time is over, and the hustle begins, again.

 But, I firmly believe this is why God created coffee.
 Why else would someone grind up brown beans, run water through the dust, and drink it?
 Clearly coffee is part of His plan.
 It was created for mothers like me.